Skip to main content

 datamitsu config lockfile

-# Generate lock file for an FNM app
+# Generate lock file for a node app

 datamitsu config lockfile eslint